wilsonsilva/raylib-ruby/README.md

 1. Follow the instructions on the [native raylib wiki](https://github.com/raysan5/raylib#build-and-installation) to install the __native raylib library__ on your operating system.

-2. Install the gem by executing: `bundle add raylib` or `gem install raylib`
+2. Install the gem by executing: `bundle add raylib` or `gem install raylib --pre`

 ## Usage